tm-a-t/telegram-bot-handbook/en/dev/usernames.md

 Bot usernames are no different from usernames of users, groups and channels.
 The only constraint is that a username of a bot must end with "bot."

-Username can look like this: `@ExampleBot`.
+A username can look like this: `@ExampleBot`

 There are official bots with special usernames that don't follow the
 form: [@pic](https://t.me/pic), [@vid](https://t.me/vid), [@sticker](https://t.me/sticker).
-Also, you can buy short
-usernames on [Fragment](https://fragment.com/).
+Also, you can now buy short usernames on [Fragment](https://fragment.com/).

 ## Many usernames are taken

 A free username must contain at least 5 characters including "bot."
 However, you can't claim such a short username: all usernames of 5 (and maybe 6) characters are taken.

-Almost all usernames are taken by dead bots.
+All these registered bots are mostly dead.
 Developers rarely support bots for a long time.

 ## You can claim a short username through the support

 It is possible to change a bot username for free, even if it's claimed by other (inactive) bot.
 You will need to contact the support: [@BotSupport](https://t.me/BotSupport).
 They will check whether your bot works and supports
 English language.

 The common format is the following: